sinmark/crypto-portfolio-aggregator-backend/README.md

 # How to use

-1. Create portfoliosources.toml file which will contain configuration for all of your portfolio sources
+1. Create portfoliosources.toml file in the root directory which will contain configuration for all of your portfolio sources
 2. Start the server by running cargo run
 3. Use a frontend which targets the server to get the aggregated portfolio